ANDALUCÍA - CÁDIZ - EL PUERTO DE SANT MARÍA - APONIENTE - VISIT 2

 Puntillas (baby cuttlefish stewed in their own ink with vegetables and dried baby squid)

-Morena, tomaso (moray eel, onion, asparagus of the sea and butterfish (the fish is made to look like a chicken breast).
+Morena, tomaso (moray eel), onion, asparagus of the sea, and butterfish (the fish is made to resemble a chicken breast).
+The eel tasted just like fantastic pork crackling!

 Dessert